geomodeller/ccs-inha-structure/README.md

 # Python Parser for CMG-GEM Package: Open-Source Simulator Parser for Subsurface CO2 Storage

 ## Cite As:
-Jo, H. and Mejia, J., 2024.
+Jo, H. and Hernandez-Mejia, J., 2024.
 Python Parser for CMG-GEM Package.
 GitHub.
 Available at: https://github.com/geomodeller/ccs-inha-structure

 ## This workflow demonstrates a comprehensive process for: